maxux/ipstats/README.md

 # Lan Traffic Monitor
 Live traffic monitor of your LAN clients from router point of view

+# Installation
+- Clone this repository
+- Type `make`

+By default, this include `redis` support which depends on `hiredis`.
+You can compile `lantraffic` without `redis` support using `make noredis`.

+The only required dependency is `libpcap` obviously.

+You can cross-compile by overriding `CC` variable, eg: `make CC=arm-openwrt-linux-muslgnueabi-gcc`

 # Implementation
 This use libpcap to monitor one interface.